-"Make-whole Redemption Rate" means the average of the four quotations given by the Reference Dealers of the mid-market yield to maturity of the Reference Security on the fourth Business Day preceding the Make-whole Redemption Date at 11:00 a.m.
-(Central European Time ("CET")) ("Reference Dealer Quotation").
+"Reference Dealers Quotation" means the average of the four quotations (or such lesser number of quotations (if any) the Make-whole Calculation Agent is capable of obtaining from such Reference Dealers, provided that where the Make-whole Calculation Agent is capable of obtaining only one such quotation from the Reference Dealers, the Reference Dealers Quotation shall be such quotation) given by the Reference Dealers of the mid-market price and/or yield to maturity (as applicable) of the Reference Security as at 11:00 a.m.
+(Central European Time ("CET")) on the Calculation Date ("Reference Dealer Quotation").